tannineo/cs7ns6-groupwork/README.md

 The client is implemented by continuous reading the input of the console.
 Multiple lines can be accepted and each line is processed by a thread in the thread pool (max=20, hardcoded), so we can copy prepared scripts into the console to do requests in batch.
 Commands of get/set/delete can be parsed and sent by specifying the target node with host and port.
 For test convinience, a setFail command is added to the requirement/specification for switch the simulation of node (network) failure from one node towards one other node in the group, hense we can manually build partitions by this command.

+Also for test convinience we added a webpage GUI to perform request from client.

 ## Individual Contribution

 - Being involved in technique selection.
 - Implementing the node logic and loops, with concurrency features/thread pools.
 - Implementing a rough version of dynamic group resizing.
-- Implementing the client and test features.
+- Implementing the client and test features (Without GUI).
 - Tests.

 ## Summary